eh-4/eh-4/README.md

 I am experienced in the development of intelligent systems including artificial intelligence, advanced computer vision, kinematics, and mechanical design.

-The public part of this repository contains a few samples of my work to date.
-I am in the process of adding my previous work to this public repository so feel free to ask about my other work and I'll be glad to prioritize adding those for you to see!
+This repository is intended to contain samples from my robotics and automation programming experience.
+I am still in the process of adding files so if you are interested in a specific part of my work let me know and I'll be glad to prioritize that first.

 Here's a quick look at my acheivements over the last few years:
  - 2016-2021 Concurently to my education, I started up Good Racks LLC, a company leveraging